enso-org/rust-lib/docs/CONTRIBUTING.md

 - [wasm-pack](https://github.com/rustwasm/wasm-pack) for building WASM versions
   of the libraries and running WASM tests.

+We only support the current LTS node version.
+This is currently `v12.18.4`.

 ### Getting the Sources

 Given you've probably been reading this document on GitHub, you might have an